How Cossacks Kamchatka Fought

 Alexander Sergeevich Pushkin, who collected material for a book about the conquest of Kamchatka, argues in his notes that Vladimir Atlasov was caught sleeping by the killers and immediately killed in a dream.

 Finally, the “unsubscription” of the rebels themselves, apparently compiled by their instigators Danila Antsyferov and Semyon Kozyrevsky, has been preserved.
 “Volodymer in his house began fighting with servicemen,” replied Cossacks wrote to the Yakut authorities, “grabbed a sword from the spokesman, and with that palashim rushed at service people; and the service people, fighting from themselves, his Volodymer in his house, from our council, the Cossack, were killed, so that: Volodymer was afraid of him for his slaughter ”.

-This description is more likely to be true.
-It is unlikely that an experienced military leader in conditions of intracossack turmoil could be found in sound sleepy oblivion.
-Equally doubtful is the version of Atlasov’s naivety, as if he immediately “bought” a trick with a voivode’s letter.
-On the contrary, knowing from historical It’s easy to imagine to the sources about the strong-willed, inexorable character of the great Cossack chieftain that this man could have died: weapons in his hands violently challenging the cautious rebellious crowd.
+This description is most similar to the truth.
+It is unlikely that an experienced military leader could be caught up in a dreamless dream in the conditions of an inter-Cossack distemper.
+Equally doubtful is the version of Atlasov’s naivety, as if he were immediately “bought” for a trick with voivodal writing.
+On the contrary, knowing from historical sources about the strong-willed, uncompromising character of the great Cossack ataman, it is easy to imagine that this person could have perished in this way: weapons in his hands violently challenging the cautious rebellious crowd.